 Since subcontractors are considered self-employed, they are rarely covered under the prime contractor's insurance policy and will need to obtain a number of insurance policies on their own.
 Most prime contractors require subcontractors to show proof of insurance before they are hired to perform a job.
 Insurance requirements vary, but typically, subcontractors need to have worker's compensation and employer, property, and general liability coverage.

 Step 5: Devise a Contract Agreement

-Subcontractors typically must engage in a written agreement that consists of a description of the job, the cost of materials and the time needed to complete the job.
-Some contracts are even more specific, detailing the materials to be used, how the job is to be performed and the penalties if the job is deemed unsatisfactory or finished past the deadline.
+Subcontractors typically must engage in a written agreement that consists of a description of the job, the cost of materials, and the time needed to complete the job.
+Some contracts are even more specific, detailing the materials to be used, how the job is to be performed, and the penalties if the job is deemed unsatisfactory or finished past the deadline.
 Contracts are designed to protect both the prime contractor and subcontractor if disputes arise.
-Some subcontractors use template contracts offered by many construction associations, create their own contracts or hire a lawyer to help devise a contract.
+Some subcontractors use template contracts offered by many construction associations, create their own contracts, or hire a lawyer to help devise contracts.

 A subcontractor who wants to advance in the industry may want to pursue a bachelor's degree in construction science or construction management.
 A competitive job market means employers and prime contractors are looking for candidates with specialized education.